-Bankers Trust offers health savings accounts (HSA), which is a savings account that can be used to complement your health insurance plan and cover out-of-pocket costs.
-For individuals who have a high deductible health plan, an HSA may offer significant tax benefits related to paying qualified medical expenses – and may provide benefits similar to many tax-favored retirement plans.*
+Bankers Trust offers health savings accounts (HSAs), which are savings accounts that can be used to complement your health insurance plan and cover out-of-pocket costs.
+For individuals who have a high deductible health plan, an HSA may offer significant tax benefits related to paying qualified medical expenses — and may provide benefits similar to many tax-favored retirement plans.*

 • Unlimited check writing